NCEMS/ocean-idr-database/README.md

+### TO DO LIST

+1. Add IDR length filter
+2. Add Tara temperature filter to global comparison set

 # Query the ocean IDR database

 * This GitHub repository enables easy searching of the SQLite database `minimal_noenv.db` using a Jupyter notebook.